-- Oservices Purchased from Other Colorado Districts or BOCES (or AU's) or Charter Schools.
+- Services Purchased from Other Colorado Districts or BOCES (or AU's) or Charter Schools.
 Payments to other Colorado school districts or BOCES (or AU's) for services other than tuition or transportation.
 Examples of such services are data processing, purchasing, nursing and guidance.
 Tuition must be reported with object 0562.
 Transportation must be reported with object 0512.
 Use of this code when appropriate ensures all interdistrict payments can be eliminated when consolidating reports from multiple school districts and BOCES at state and federal levels.
 See Appendix D, "BOCES." - O593 Services Purchased from School Districts Outside the State.
 Payments to school districts outside the state for services other than tuition or transportation.
-Examples of such services are data processing, purchasing, nursing and guidance. - Purchased Services from Districts by Charter Schools.
-This is the purchased service code to be used for purchased services between districts and charter schools in all program areas.
-Example: Program 2100, Object 0594 would be used to purchase General Administration Services.
-Offset to Source Codes 1954, 3954 and 4954. - O595 Purchased Administrative Overhead Costs not to exceed 5% by Charter Schools.
+Examples of such services are data processing, purchasing, nursing and guidance. - ObjectObject Object Object - O595 Purchased Administrative Overhead Costs not to exceed 5% by Charter Schools.
 See Appendix K-2 - O596 Purchased Services from Charter School Food Authority and its' Related Schools.
 This is the purchased service code to be used for purchased services between the Charter School Food Authority and its related schools in the 3100 Food Services Operations program area.
 Offset to Source Codes 1956, 3956 and 4956, used with the appropriate grant code, which may be zero. - O597 Purchased Services by Charter Schools: 1% Institute Charter School Fund.
 Purchased service code for Charter School Institute (CSI) charter schools to record the one percent withheld by CSI and transferred to the State for credit to the Institute Charter School Capital Construction Assistance Fund created in section 22-30.5-515.5.
 Offset to Source Code 1957. - O599 Services Purchased from Other Sources.
 Payments to service providers for services not classified elsewhere in the object 0500 series. - Supplies.
 Amounts paid for items that are consumed, worn out or deteriorated through use; or items that lose their identity through fabrication or incorporation into different or more complex units or substances.
 Items that do not contribute to a district's capital assets, as evaluated by the district's capital assets policy, may be coded as supply items or may be coded as 0735, Non-Capital Equipment.
 Items that contribute to a district's capital assets must be coded as equipment items in the 0700 series.